 Australia South to North - Melbourne to Darwin

-Bedding down at a traditional sheep station and outside under the outback sky, learning about dreamtime stories from the Aborigines, experiencing a night underground in Coober Pedy, catching the magnificent colours of Uluru, hiking through gorgeous natural rock formations in the Red Centre, riding the route of Afghan cameleers on the Ghan Train, exploring the UNESCO World Heritage site of ...
+Bed down at a traditional sheep station and outside under the Outback sky, learn about dreamtime stories from the Aborigines, experience a night underground in Coober Pedy, catch the magnificent colours of Uluru, hike through gorgeous natural rock formations in the Red Centre, ride the route of Afghan cameleers on the Ghan Train, explore the UNESCO World Heritage site of ...

-- Rainforest walk in Great Otway National Park, visit to the 12 Apostles, visit to Tower Hill National Park, evening walk in Grampians National Park, Coorong National Park, Clare Valley wine tasting, Remarkable National Park, visit to an Aboriginal centre, visit to the salt lake of Lake Eyre including remote thermal springs, underground mine tour, champagne sunset viewing of Uluru, Mala walk around Uluru and visit to the culture centre, hikes at Kata Tjuta (the Olgas) and Kings Canyon, crocodile spotting boat cruise, Aboriginal art and craft centre visit, exploration of Kakadu National Park and Litchfield National Park.
+- Rainforest walk in Great Otway National Park.
+Visit to the 12 Apostles and an Aboriginal centre.
+Visit to Tower Hill and Coorong National Parks.
+Evening walk in Grampians National Park.
+Clare Valley wine tasting.
+Underground mine tour.
+Champagne sunset viewing of Uluru.
+Mala walk around Uluru and visit to the culture centre.
+Hikes at Kata Tjuta (the Olgas) and Kings Canyon.
+Crocodile-spotting boat cruise.
+Aboriginal art and craft centre visit.
+Exploration of Kakadu and Litchfield National Parks.